 The two warships would play little part in the rest of the war, but their presence in the Black Sea prevented the Russian navy from playing an important role in supporting the Russian campaign in the Caucasus.

 Meanwhile, in the East, the Russian mobilization had been completed within just 11 days, rather than the 6 weeks the Germans had been expecting.
-The German eastern borders were fairly lightly garrisoned, and two Russian armies invaded German territory.
-The German people were stung by the occupation of German territory by Russian armies, and the German high command had no choice but to switch troops from the West to the East.
+Germany’s eastern borders were fairly lightly garrisoned, and two Russian armies invaded German territory.
+The German people were stung by the occupation of their territory by Russian armies, and the German high command had no choice but to switch troops from the West to the East.

 The Russians also invaded Galicia, which belonged to the Austro-Hungarian Empire.
 The main Austro-Hungarian army had invaded Serbia, in expectation of a quick victory.
-However, the Russians’ unexpected invasion of their eastern frontiers forced the transfer of large numbers of troops to that front to meet the threat.
+However, the Russians’ unexpected invasion of their eastern frontiers forced the transfer of large numbers of troops to meet that threat.
 This left a much smaller army to continue the invasion of Serbia than had been planned.

 The reinforced German army in eastern Germany met one of the two Russian armies which had invaded their country at Tannenberg on 26th August.
 In the battle which followed, the Germans encircled the Russian army, and by the 29th August had killed, wounded or captured all but 10,000 of the original 150,000 Russian soldiers involved.